Mariners vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Ruiz takes a six-game streak with at least one hit into this matchup.
-In his last 10 games he is batting .366 with four doubles, a home run, four walks and six RBI.
+- Ruiz has picked up a hit in seven games in a row.
+During his last 10 games he is batting .341 with three doubles, a home run, four walks and six RBI.

 Ruiz Recent Games